These tasty pork sliders are made with shredded, seasoned pork on sweet rolls, and you can bake up a big batch to make everyone happy!

 - Preheat the oven to 400° F.

 - Arrange the shredded pork in an even layer over the rolls.
 Top the pork with the sautéed onions, spreading them evenly over all the sliders.
-(Hold aside the pan used to cook the onions.)

 - Sprinkle the shredded Pepper Jack cheese evenly over the sliders, and the put the tops of the rolls in place.

 - Melt the butter over medium heat in the pan you used to cook the onions.
-Whisk in the ancho chili pepper powder, garlic powder and the salt.
+Whisk in the ancho chili pepper powder, garlic powder, and the salt.

 Bake: